 As students’ progress through the course the number of hours allocated to the clinical workplace increases significantly so that they can consolidate their theoretical knowledge through real workplace clinical placement.

-2. Bachelor Degree in a non-imaging medical science (Health related)
+2. Bachelor Degree in a non-imaging medical science (Health related) or

-3. Bachelor Degree in a non-health related science followed by a Certificate III in Allied Health Assistance.
+3. Bachelor Degree in a non-health related science followed by a Certificate III in Allied Health Assistance. or

 4. Advanced Diploma, Diploma, or higher level vocational certificate in the field of Medical Imaging.